Episode 144. Crazy News Stories from 'The Times' Publication

 Yeah, again.

-Yeah, the raver disease.
+The raver disease.

-So uh in conclusion, for the third time, I would like to repeat again, do not do this.
+So in conclusion, for the third time, I would like to repeat again, do not do this.

-That don't seem I really love coffee.
+I really love coffee.

-But eighty-five makes my heart flutter just thinking about it.
+And I drink a ton of it, but 85 makes my heart flutter just thinking about it.

 It almost seems unreal, dude.

-Like five gallons.
+Like, five gallons.

-Yeah, 50 at one point.
+50 at one point.

-I'm gonna look up Gus Comstock.
+I'm going to look up Gus Comstock.

-I'm gonna see if how he died.
+I'm going to see if how he died.

 How did Gus Comstock die?

-He died of old age, 1939.
+He died of old age in 1939.

 So 12 years later.

-Yeah, like he died of old age at the age of 30.
+They're like, he died of old age at the age of 30.

 There is no evidence to suggest his death was directly caused by his famous coffee drinking feat.

-So he's just like old as hell when he does this too.
+So he's just like old as hell when he does this, too.

-My god.
+My God.

 What a badass.